tehnub a year ago

 The only downside is that sometimes you cannot be sure which commands it will execute for a given functionality, and to do more specific things you have to do them manually.
 I guess this is unavoidable.

-• bulatb 2 days ago
+• bulatb a year ago

 > I know I lose points for not being an ultimate shell dweller